navidmafi/navidmafi/README.md

-## Hey!
-I'm Navid 👋
+### hey! 👋

+I'm a full-stack software / devops engineer passionate about creating amazing experiences and improving people's lives and interested in product design and music!

-I'm a full-stack developer and designer, currently working as lead software/devops engineer on [JoliStream](https://jolistream.com) and studying computer science in [Semnan Univeristy, Iran](https://en.wikipedia.org/wiki/Semnan_University+).
-I'm trying to learn and experiment with new tools and technologies, meet amazing people, and have a positive effect on the world I'm living in and the people I'm interacting with.
+I'm studying computer science at [Semnan University, Iran](https://en.wikipedia.org/wiki/Semnan_University+) and trying to learn and experiment with new tools and technologies, meet amazing people, and positively affect the world I'm living in and the people I'm interacting with.

+also don't forget to check out [JoliStream](https://jolistream.com)